orendrasingh/Django-The-Easy-Way-Source-Code/data/readme.md

 *Note*: this folder contains data for testing purposes.
 You don't have to use any of it.

-`data.json` contains mock data that you can import to the database when the site is complete:
+`data.json` contains mock data that you can import to the database after the site is complete:

 ```
 python manage.py loaddata data/data.json